tiffanybacher/haikuit/README.md

 # Haikuit

 ## Description
-The goal of this project was to create a simple app that could help users write Haikus by tracking syllables.
+The goal of this project was to create a simple app that could help users write Haikus.
+Users can either keep track of syllables of syllables in each line of their haiku or they can search a word to find the number of syllables in any word!

 ## Learning Goals
 My personal learning goals of this project was to build and fully test an app utilzing React, Redux, Router, and thunx.